-Brian has extensive experience as a prehistorian in a variety of arid and semi-arid settings world-wide.
+Brian has extensive archaeological experience in a variety of semi-arid and arid settings world-wide.
 He received his Ph.D. from the University of Arizona.
-Until the early 1990s, he conducted research in the Near East exploring the transition to sedentism and early village life.
-Since 1992, he has directed numerous cultural resources management projects throughout California focused on hunter-gatherers.
-These studies have ranged from large-scale surveys to extensive data recovery excavations, particularly in the San Francisco Bay area, the Central Valley, the Mojave Desert and Owens Valley, along the southern California coast, and on San Clemente Island.
+Until the early 1990s, he conducted research in the Near East exploring the transition from hunting and gathering to farming, the onset of sedentary life, and the social organization of early villages at the end of the Pleistocene.
+Since 1992, he has directed numerous cultural resources management projects throughout California focused on the archaeological record of ancestral Native Americans.
+These studies have ranged from large-scale surveys to extensive data recovery excavations, in localities such as the San Francisco Bay area, the Central Valley, the Mojave Desert, Owens Valley, along the southern California coast, and on the Chanel Islands.
 He joined the Far Western team in 2004.

 Brian is interested in hunter-gatherer adaptations and the origins of social complexity from a cross-cultural perspective.
-His investigations into prehistoric hunter-gatherers are often interdisciplinary in nature, gather independent paleoenvironmental data, and explore the complex interrelationship between human actions and environmental factors.
+His investigations into ancestral hunter-gatherers are often interdisciplinary in nature, and explore the complex interrelationship between human decision-making, social interaction and complexity, and environmental factors.
 In 1999, he was awarded the Thomas E. King award for excellence in cultural resources management from the Society for California Archaeology.
-He is also a research associate with the Department of Anthropology, University of California, Davis.
+He is also a research associate with the Department of Anthropology, University of California, Davis, and an enrolled member in the federally recognized Shawnee Tribe.

 Brian’s Featured Publications